BennyVibes/portfolio/README.md

 - C# (beginner)
 - Game design ideas

-# My Flappy Bird Inspired Game
+# My Flappy Bird Inspired Game Project

 This is a simple Flappy Bird style game I made using Unity for my CMGT intake.
 I coded the bird's movement, collision detection, and game over logic using C#.